 Here are the Five Greatest Benefits to Mowing Your Grass

 Physical Exercise and Burning Calories

-This one is obvious, weather you’re pushing your mower (best workout) or using a riding mower (what I normally do); getting outside to do lawn work will burn calories and get you moving.
+This one is obvious, whether you’re pushing your mower (best workout) or using a riding mower (what I normally do); getting outside to do lawn work will burn calories and get you moving.
 Even with the riding mower I still get steps in when I go back over the yard with my blower and weed-wacker.
-It typically take me about 1.5 hours to do my lawn (start to finish) and that gets me moving and burning calories.
+It typically takes me about 1.5 hours to do my lawn (start to finish) and that gets me moving and burning calories.

 Calming Your Mind

 According to Linda Andrews; “Back and forth and back again.
 Focusing on the repetitive movement of mowing helps you slip into a calmer state of mind.
 Meanwhile, the green surroundings help restore attention and promote a sense of well-being.”
 Personally, I always enjoy looking at the lawn after I spent a few hours working on it.
 It doesn’t matter what other stress is happening in my life, when I look at the work I had just accomplished on the lawn it brings the stress level down a notch.

 According to research by Dr Nick Lavidis, a neuroscientist at the University of Queensland, he states that a chemical released by a freshly cut lawn makes people feel happy and relaxed, and could prevent mental decline in old age.

 Sometimes my wife will look out at me as I’m mowing the grass and later she will ask me; “What are you thinking about out there?”
 I typically say, “Nothing.”
 But after further reflection, I realize that while I’m busy mowing the lawn I am also processing my day and the various issues that are weighing heavy on me.
 I will visualize the talks I have to give (formal or informal).
 Or I think about other projects I might want to get down (at home or in the office).
 Regardless of what I am thinking about, it is a time of mental processing.